-A model incorporating geographic-specific trends has been termed a "random growth" model in the literature.
-When allowing for these trends, we estimate the model using a generalization of the fixed effects estimator that implicitly controls for the presence of these trends in the error term (see Wooldridge, 2002, pp. 317-322).
+trends in the error term (see Wooldridge, 2002, pp. 317-322).
 The method involves sweeping out a county-specific linear trend in the independent variables, and using the detrended data to estimate the model.
-There remains the potential for the idiosyncratic error terms ( $\varepsilon$ ) to be correlated.
-Such correlation is a particular concern for error terms in the same state (given that the minimum wage is measured at the state level), so the standard errors for the coefficient estimates allow for an arbitrary pattern of correlation in the error terms across different observations from the same state.
+There remains the potential for the idiosyncratic error terms (ε) to be correlated across observations.
+Such correlation is a particular concern for error terms in the same state (given that the minimum wage is measured at the state level), so we provide "clustered standard errors" for the coefficient estimates which allows for an arbitrary pattern of correlation in the error terms across different observations from the same state.
 In estimating our models, we weight each observation by the average population size (across the 64 quarters) for that county.
-Population varies considerably across counties in the United States - at least partly because some states have more finelydefined county disaggregations than others - and we want counties that are a larger proportion of the overall labor market to be given more importance in estimating the coefficients.
+Population varies considerably across counties in the United States - at least partly because some states have more finely-defined county disaggregations than others - and we want counties that are a larger proportion of the overall labor market to be given more importance in estimating the coefficients.

 The independent variables included in our equations are intended to capture influences on demand and/or supply in low-wage labor markets.
 As our dependent variable in the employment equations is total employment in a particular sector, we include two different controls for the size of the labor market (total employment across all industries, and population).
+Given that our regressions include population in logarithmic form as a control, they can be thought of as a model in which the dependent variable is the log of employment per capita.
 The total average weekly earnings variable (across all sectors) controls for the equilibrium wage being high or low, which could have both demand and supply effects.
 Business-cycle effects are accounted for by the county-level unemployment rate, while the enrollment rate captures potential supply influences in low-wage labor markets.
+12